Sea, Salts & Sail Festival in Cornwall

-Join pilot cutter Agnes as she takes part in the annual Falmouth Classics and Sea Shanty Festival.
+Join pilot cutter Agnes as she takes part in the Sea, Salts and Sail Festival in Mousehole.

 Join Agnes in the harbour town of Falmouth and sail down the Cornish coast to the fishing village of Mousehole for a weekend of classic sailing, beautiful boats and merriment.